Table of Contents

 Next, open the Elementor editor for the post or page where you want to add your pricing table.

-Then, add the Price Table Elementor widget where you want your pricing table to appear.
-This widget is available via Elementor Pro, so it will appear in the Pro widget section.
+Then, add the Price Table Elementor widget to your page.
+This widget is available via Elementor Pro, so it will appear in the Pro widget section:

 Make sure you right-click on the icon marked in the screenshot above.
 If you right-click on the widget instead, it will create a new pricing table below the existing one instead of beside it.
 That’s not a problem, but you’ll need to manually move that widget beside the other one if you do that.